draco/vps-setup/README.md

 Currently this should _not be executed more than once_ on a server.

 This script will by default:
+- Create `sftponly` user group
 - Set `PermitRootLogin without-password` in `sshd_config`.
-So remember add a user or setup ssh key for your root account.
+ - Remember to add a user or setup ssh key for your root account.
-- Add DotDeb repository (for nginx, MySQL and php5-fpm)
+- Add DotDeb repository
 - Install `aptitude`/`git`/`curl`/`python-software-properties`
 - Install `memcached`
 - Install `ssmtp` (and `apticron`)